-While the end goal, is to see a positive correlation between usage of these techniques and an improvement in your product’s macro metrics, that correlation probably won’t be immediately apparent.
-The path to product/market fit is largely flat at first requiring several course corrections driven by good judgement.
+While the end goal is to see a positive correlation between the usage of these techniques and an improvement in your product’s macro metrics, that correlation probably won’t be immediately apparent.
+The path to product/market fit is largely flat initially, requiring several course corrections driven by good judgment.

 What you should measure instead is:

-- How long it takes you to make a judgement on what to do next (pivot)?
+- How long does it take to judge what to do next (pivot)?

-- Are your judgements getting more informed (by customers, by data)?
+- Are your judgments getting more informed (by customers, by data)?